-The switch marked "12 Volt' uses 12 volt DC power from the batteries (when boon docking) or Power Converter (when on shore power) in conjunction with propane to heat the water with a flame.
-Note the small "DSI Fault" indicator above the water heater buttons.
+The switch marked "LP Water HTR" uses 12 volt DC power from the batteries (when boon docking) or Power Converter (when on shore power) in conjunction with propane to heat the water with a flame.
+Note the small "DSI Fault" indicator.
 If this is illuminated, it means the Direct Spark Ignition on the water heater failed to light the burner after 3 tries.

-The switch marked "120 Volt" uses 120 Volt AC (when plugged into shore power) to energize a heating element that raises the temperature of the water.
+The switch marked "Electric Water HTR" uses 120 Volt AC (when plugged into shore power or running the generator) to energize a heating element that raises the temperature of the water.